-- 1B.
+- 1A.
+Demonstrate an awareness of my emotions. - 1B.
 Demonstrate an awarness of my personal qualities and interests. - 2A.
-Understand and use strategies for managing my emotions and behaviors constructively. - 3C.
+Understand and use strategies for managing my emotions and behaviors constructively. - 3A.
+Demonstrate awareness and consideration of other people's emotions, perspectives, and social cues. - 3C.
 Demonstrate an awareness and respect for human dignity, including culture and differences. - 4A.
 Use positive communication and social skills to interact effectively with others. - 4B.
 Develop and maintain positive relationships. - 5A.
 Consider and use multiple factors in decision-making, including ehtical and safety factors, personal and community responsibilities, and short-term and long-term goals.